PopeyeURS/ulyssescaballes-mpv.config/README.md

 ---

 ## MPV + YouTube Integration
-Instructions on how to enable MPV to directly open and play YouTube streams from a web browser **(Enabled only on any Firefox variant)**:
+Instructions on how to enable MPV to directly open and play YouTube streams from a web browser **(Enabled only on a Firefox browser or any of its variant)**:
 1. Download and install Firefox web browser or any of its variant, [`Floorp`](https://floorp.app/download) browser is highly recommended.
 2. Install browser extension: [`ff2mpv (for Windows)`](https://addons.mozilla.org/en-US/firefox/addon/ff2mpv-for-windows/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) from FireFox Browser ADD-ONS.
 3. Download: [`ff2mpv-master.zip`](https://github.com/eastmarch/ff2mpv/archive/master.zip)